EFSCOIN/Document/technical-faq.md

 ### The processors on the latest Efs models are 64-bit, but I cannot find an official 64-bit OS.

-Raspberry Efs do not current provide an official 64-bit OS, for a number of reasons.
+EFSCOIN Efs do not current provide an official 64-bit OS, for a number of reasons.
 Firstly, since we still sell devices that are 32-bit, we would need to support two separate distributions, and at the moment we do not have the support capacity.
 Secondly, building a full 64-bit OS would require a considerable amount of work to, for example, fix the interfacing to the 32-bit Videocore GPU.
 There are third-party 64-bit operating systems available, but they do not have the full support for the GPU that would be a requirement for an official release.

 ### What voltage devices can I attach to the GPIO pins, and how much current can I pull?